Deep Instance Segmentation with Automotive Radar Detection Points: Introduction

+\item We propose to use cosine similarity (CS) loss and normalized inner product (NIP) loss in the training process of the semantic segmentation phase for sparse radar detection points, to improve the performance of CSV guided clustering.
+These loss functions are designed to minimize the distance between the predicted and ground-truth CSV in latent space, resulting in more accurate prediction of CSVs.

+\item We investigate how various visual multi-layer perceptrons (MLPs) \cite{external_attention}\cite{MLP-Mixer}\cite{gMLP} can be incorporated to the proposed method, and propose to employ gMLP to further improve the performance of our model.
+A thorough search of the literature yielded no existing study on adopting visual MLPs in radar sensing to overcome the limitation of local feature extraction due to the sparsity of radar detection points.
+In addition, we propose tailored lightweight methods to achieve a balance among the computation speed, memory consumption and accuracy.

+\item We experiment with the proposed method on the recent RadarScenes dataset \cite{radarscenes} and demonstrate that the performance of the proposed method outperforms the two existing methods by a large margin.
+Precisely, the mean coverage (mCov) and the mean average precision (mAP) of our selected method are 9.0\% and 9.2\% higher than the clustering-based classification method, and 8.6\% and 9.1\% higher than the end-to-end instance segmentation method, respectively.
+At the same time, our method and its lightweight version still maintain the memory consumption around 1MB and inference time less than 40ms, which are feasible for automotive radar micro-center unit (MCU).
+Such an outcome reveals the potential to apply our proposed strategy in the real-time automotive radar perception system. \end{itemize}

 The rest of this paper is organized as follows.
-Related works of clustering methods, including visual MLPs, radar-based perception, and neural networks processing point cloud data are introduced in Section \ref{sec related}.
-The proposed two radar-based instance segmentation strategies and their enhancements are described in detail in Section \ref{sec methods}.
-Experimental results on the RadarScenes dataset are provided and discussed in Section \ref{sec results}.
-Some concluding remarks and future work suggestions are given in the final section.
+Section \ref{sec related} discusses the related works, including point cloud processing methods, visual MLPs, and radar-based perception.
+The proposed radar-based instance segmentation method and its enhancements are described in Section \ref{sec methods}.
+Section \ref{sec results} describes the experiment process and presents the results on the RadarScenes dataset.
+Discussions are also made in this section.
+Finally, concluding remarks are drawn in section \ref{sec conclusion}.